rayandasoriya/100DaysOfCode/README.md

 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to returning the maximum points accumulated after palying the number of tokens game.
 Refer to Day51/Problem 1.pdf for more information regarding the problem.

+## Day 52
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to returning the least number of moves to make every value in A unique.
+Refer to Day52/Problem 1.pdf for more information regarding the problem.